RxLaboratory/Duik/src-docs/docs/guide/constraints/key-morph.md

 ![RXLAB_VIDEO](https://rxlaboratory.org/wp-content/uploads/rx-videos/Duik17_H01_KeyMorph01__EN_720.mp4)
 *This video is part of [__the official comprehensive video course about Duik Ángela__](https://rxlaboratory.org/product/the-official-comprehensive-video-course-about-duik-angela/)*

 The key morph is simple yet very powerful and versatile interpolation[*](../../misc/glossary.md) tool.
-It is able to morph between key poses or blend them together[^1] using any property in After Effects (as long as it can be controlled by an expression).
+It is able to morph between key poses or blend them together[^3d] using any property in After Effects (as long as it can be controlled by an expression).
 This is especially useful to control facial expressions (emotions and expressions, head turn, lipsync...), or any other animation based on specific poses (e.g. complex hand shapes).

+[^3d]: This is a very common technique in 3D software.
+It's called *Shape Keys* in *Blender*, *Pose Morph* in *Cinema 4D*, *Blend Shapes* in *Maya*, *Morpher* in *3DS Max*...

 ![](../../img/illustration/keymorph.gif)